TankEngine-ish/ct_scan_human_organs_monai_segmentation/README.md

-# Multiple_Human_Organs_Segmentation

 ## Overview

 The organ.ipynb notebook is a Python script designed for processing and analyzing medical imaging data.
 It uses a variety of packages to load, transform, and visualize this data, with a particular focus on DICOM files, which are a standard format for medical imaging data.
+Probably the most important element of this project is the MONAI framework which provides a robust set of tools in AI development for healthcare researchers, with an immediate focus on medical imaging.

 Image segmentation has become a key process for the delineation of certain anatomical structures and other regions to assist and aid physicians in surgery, biopsies, and other clinical tests.